Method 1 – Embedding VBA to Create a Data Validation Drop-Down List

 Your code is now ready to run.

-This piece of code will produce a dropdown list in Cell B12 with the values present in the range B5:B9.
+This code will produce a dropdown list in Cell B12 with the values present in the range B5:B9.

-As a result, we can see from the above image that there is a dropdown list created in Cell B12 with the values “Grapes, Orange, Guava, Mango, Apple” that we stored in Cell B5 to B9 in the worksheet.
+As a result, we can see from the above image that a dropdown list with the values “Grapes, Orange, Guava, Mango, Apple” was created in Cell B12, which we stored in Cells B5 to B9 in the worksheet.

-4. Implementing VBA to Create Multiple Drop Down Lists in Excel
+Method 4 – Implementing VBA to Create Multiple Drop-Down Lists

 Steps: